Jean-Baptiste Leblond

-Jean-Baptiste Leblond, born on 21 May 1957 in Boulogne-Billancourt, is a materials scientist, member of the Mechanical Modelling Laboratory of the Pierre-et-Marie-Curie University (MISES) and professor at the same university.
+Jean-Baptiste Leblond (born 21 May 1957 in Boulogne-Billancourt) is a French materials scientist, member of the Mechanical Modelling Laboratory of the Pierre-et-Marie-Curie University (MISES) and professor at the same university.

 Biography

 Leblond attended his scientific preparatory classes, notably in the special M' mathematics class at the Lycée Louis-le-Grand and was admitted to the École normale supérieure de la rue d'Ulm, mathematics option, in 1976.
 He then joined the Corps des mines and became a doctor of physical sciences.